ikushum/Django-Vue-Chat-App/README.md

 # Django-Vue Live Chat

 A Live Chat application build using Django and Vue.js.
 It uses Django's Channels which allows us to handle WebSocket protocol.
-It thr frontend layer Vue.js uses WebSocket API to establish two-sided connection with the server.
+It the frontend layer Vue.js uses WebSocket API to establish two-sided connection with the server.

 ### Installation